kevaone/keva-stratum/README.md

 ## Configuration (config.json)

+Kevacoin (kevacoin-qt or kevacoind), needs to be launched with RPC enabled.
+To do so a bare minimum of configuration entries need set.
+These can be either be passed in via command line or placed within config:

+    server=1
+    rpcuser=<username>
+    rpcpassword=<password>
+    rpcallowip=<ipaddress/range, local example: 127.0.0.0/24>

+* Be aware RPC grants wallet access!
+Recommendation is to run copy of Kevacoin specific for RPC usage with wallet disabled and one for wallet usage.
+Always set random usernames and passwords and configure overall network when possible to restrict RPC traffic.

 Configuration is self-describing, just copy *config.example.json* to *config.json* and run stratum with path to config file as 1st argument.

 ```javascript